Annotation Processor

 }

 The generated code uses the same ProcessedCommandBuilder and ProcessedOptionBuilder APIs that the reflection path uses, ensuring identical behavior.
+The key difference is that field access uses cached Field constants with pre-built accessor functions, rather than scanning annotations and resolving fields at runtime.

 Compile-Time Validation